-GROUP GROUP COMPANY PANY
+GROUP

-2022 2021 2022 2021

-R'm R'm R'm R'm
+R'm R'm R'm

-1.409 415 325
+40 1 409 1 440

-The cash flow movement is an inflow of R668 million (group) and R778 million (company).
-Non-cash flow items consist of a R650 million increase due to the settlement of a current interest-bearing loan during the year (group and company).
-(2021: The cash flow movement is an outflow of R20 million (group) and Rnil (company).
-Non-cash flow items consist of a R650 million decrease due to a reclassification to current interest-bearing loans during the year (group and company) and a R90 million increase from the Suidwes Holdings (Pty) Ltd business combination (group) (refer to note 6.2)).
+The cash flow movement is an outflow of R45 million.
+Non-cash flow items on group consist of a R62 million increase due to the SFL Holdings business combination as well as an exchange rate translation movement of R14 million.
+(2022: The cash flow movement is an inflow of R668 million.
+Non-cash flow items consist of a R650 million increase due to the settlement of a current interest-bearing loan during the previous year).